If a piece of mail you sent to our office was returned to you, please resend.

-To inquire about getting NYCLU assistance, please complete the Request For Legal Assistance Form (PDF) and send it to the NYCLU either by mail or fax.
+To inquire about getting NYCLU assistance, please complete the Request For Legal Assistance Form (PDF) and send it to the NYCLU either by mail, fax, or email.
 It is important that you do not send us documentation or legal papers because we cannot guarantee their return.
 If we need more information, we will contact you.
-Please be sure to include a mailing address as you should receive a reply within 30 days of our receiving your request.
+Please be sure to include a mailing address.

 Post: New York Civil Liberties Union